Aurodexdis/KidneyTumorSegment/README.md

 # Kidney Tumor Segmentation Project

-This repository contains code for automated kidney and tumor segmentation in CT images using the KiTS19 dataset, comparing adaptive thresholding and U-Net approaches.
+This repository contains Python code used for kidney and tumor segmentation in CT images using the KiTS19 dataset, comparing adaptive thresholding and U-Net approaches.

 ## Project Overview

-This project implements and evaluates two distinct approaches for kidney and tumor segmentation from abdominal CT images:
+This project implements and evaluates two approaches for kidney and tumor segmentation of abdominal CT images:
 1. An anatomically-constrained adaptive thresholding method
 2. A deep learning solution using the U-Net architecture

-The implementation extracts 2D axial slices at the maximum tumor cross-sectional area from each 3D volume, preprocesses them using windowing and normalization, and evaluates segmentation performance using metrics such as Dice coefficient, precision, and recall.
+The implementation extracts 2D axial slices at the maximmal tumor cross-sectional area from each 3D volume, preprocesses them using windowing and normalization, and evaluates segmentation performance using metrics such as Dice coefficient, precision, and recall.

 ## Repository Structure